floyd1/Getting-and-Cleaning-Data-course-project/README.md

 5. A new dataset (PJtrain_test_MeanStd) is formed that includes only the mean and standard deviation variables.
 6. A new first column, "activity", is added to PJtrain_test_MeanStd with descriptive activity names.
 7. An independent tidy data set, avgByActivitySubject, is generated from PJtrain_test_MeanStd with the average of each variable for each activity and each subject.
+8. Finally, the script generates two data views:
+    a. of the first merged tidy data set PJtrain_test, titled "Merged Train and Test Sets"; and,
-8. Finally, the script generates a data view of avgByActivitySubject, called "Averages by Activity and Subject".
+    b. of the second tidy data set avgByActivitySubject, titled "Averages by Activity and Subject".